Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/ImageAsset/documentation.md

 * _asset uri_

   * The asset URI of the uploaded image asset as defined by the _asset uri_ input.
-See the “Asset URI” section in the Appendix for more information.
+See <a href="/concepts/GeneralConcepts/assets.md" target="_blank">Assets</a> for more information.

 * _asset name_